Welcome to the Lower Foundation Stage (Nursery)

 Welcome to Year 2!

 Our class is made up of brilliant children who all have an individual love for learning.
-Our teachers are Miss Fox and Mrs Thompson.
-We are also lucky to have in our class: Miss Wood and Miss Dimmock.
-Miss Wood who is with us each day and Miss Dimmock who works with us each morning and one afternoon.
+Our teacher is Mrs Ward-Fox.
+We are also lucky to have in our class: Mrs Skolas, Mrs Sowden and Miss Dimmock.

 Our school day includes daily phonics, English and maths lessons.
 The children in Year 2 have weekly science, history, geography, ICT, PE, art, baking, music and RE lessons.